How to deal with germs at the gym

 Germs are everywhere anyway, and your skin helps protect you.
 Still, there are things to watch out for when you’re working out.

-“The skin is our first line of defense against infection,” says Dr. John Franco, Family Medicine and Medical Director at Advocate Sykes Outpatient Center in Chicago, “So it makes sense that damaged, irritated or sweaty skin after exercise increases our risk of exposure to common skin pathogens.”
+“The skin is our first line of defense against infection,” says Dr. John Franco, a family medicine physician at Advocate Health Care.
+“So, it makes sense that damaged, irritated or sweaty skin after exercise increases our risk of exposure to common skin pathogens.”

-Dr. Franco shares a few simple gym hygiene tips that can help you avoid skin conditions like Athlete’s foot, ringworm, jock itch, yeast infections, strep or staph infections.
+Dr. Franco shares simple gym hygiene tips that can help you avoid skin conditions, like Athlete’s foot, ringworm, jock itch, yeast infections, strep or staph infections.

-• If you shower at the gym, make sure to wear sandals in the shower and wash/dry your feet well.
-Anti-fungal powder can help prevent Athlete’s Foot.
+If you shower at the gym, make sure to wear sandals in the shower and wash and dry your feet well.
+Anti-fungal powder can help prevent athlete’s foot.

 “Practicing good gym hygiene helps you get all the wonderful benefits of exercise to your mind and body without putting your skin at risk,” Dr. Franco says.